Magnitude meets persistence. Homology theories for filtered simplicial sets: Persistent vs. graded objects

 \begin{example} When $I=[0,\infty]$, we have that a $[0,\infty]$-graded chain complex of abelian groups can be identified with a chain complex of $[0,\infty]$-graded abelian groups, because coproducts of chain complexes are computed componentwise. \end{example}

-Thus, while a $[0,\infty]$-graded vector space over $\K$ is simply a vector space $V$ together with a direct sum decomposition $V=\oplus_{l\in [0,\infty]}V_l$, we have that a $[0,\infty]$-persistent vector space over $\K$ is a $[0,\infty]$-graded vector space together with an action of the monoid ring $\K[([0,\infty],+)]$, which corresponds to the information given by the non-trivial maps $l\to l'$ whenever $l\leq l'$.
+Thus, while a $[0,\infty]$-graded vector space over $\K$ is simply a vector space $V$ together with a direct sum decomposition $V=\oplus_{l\in [0,\infty]}V_l$, we have that a $\boldsymbol{[0,\infty]}$-persistent vector space over $\K$ is a $[0,\infty]$-graded vector space together with an action of the monoid ring $\K[([0,\infty],+)]$, which corresponds to the information given by the non-trivial maps $\epsilon\longrightarrow \epsilon'$ whenever $\epsilon\leq \epsilon'$.

-\begin{remark} Given a poset $(P,\leq)$, and a category $C$ with zero morphisms, we can identify any $P$-graded object in $C$ with a $P$-persistent object in a canonical way.
-Namely, consider the full subcategory of the functor category $\Fun(P,C)$, given by all functors that send every morphism to the zero morphism in $C$.
-Then this category is easily seen to be isomorphic to the category of $P$-graded objects of $C$. \end{remark}
+\begin{remark} Given a monoidal poset $(P,\leq,+)$, and a category $C$ with zero morphisms, we can identify any $P$-graded object in $C$ with a $\boldsymbol{P}$-persistent object in a canonical way.
+Namely, consider the full subcategory of the functor category $\Fun(\boldsymbol{P},C)$, given by all functors that send every morphism to the zero morphism in $C$.
+Then this category is easily seen to be isomorphic to the category of $P$-graded objects of $C$, that is, the functor category $\Fun(P,C)$. \end{remark}